JerryZyc/Warframe-Neural-Network/README.md

 ```

 ## Step3 Test SVR Model
+Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.
+And SVR is one kind of SVM called Support Vector Machine for Regression.
+It is more like a linear regression way to do machine learning.

+We will use the result of SVR to compare the prediction from DNN.
+First, import the SVR module.
 ```pythonscript
 from sklearn.svm import LinearSVR from sklearn.datasets import make_regression
 ```
+Generate the training set of SVR, and do the prediction.
 ```pythonscript
 regr = LinearSVR(random_state=0, tol=1e-5)
 features_training, labels_training = make_regression(n_features=7, random_state=0)